Climate Jargon

 Ozone hole: Large area over Antarctica with much less ozone, so more ultraviolet from the Sun gets through

-Ozone layer: Air layer about 25 kilometers or 15 miles up, with slightly more ozone that absorbs most ultraviolet from the Sun
+Ozone layer: Air layer about 15 miles up, where slightly more ozone absorbs most ultraviolet from the Sun

 Particulate matter (PM): Air particles like soot and dust

-Parts per billion (ppb): Number of parts of something found in one billion (1,000,000,000) parts of something else; 1/2 teaspoon of oil in an Olympic-sized swimming pool is about 1 ppb
+Parts per billion (ppb): Number of parts of something found in one billion (1,000,000,000) parts of something else, like 1/2 teaspoon of oil in an Olympic swimming pool

-Parts per million (ppm): Number of parts of something found in one million (1,000,000) parts of something else; 1 teaspoon of oil in a cube of water 5.6 feet on each side, is about 1 ppm
+Parts per million (ppm): Number of parts of something found in one million (1,000,000) parts of something else, like 1/2 teaspoon of oil in a large hot tub

 Passive solar: Building designed to collect and store heat from the Sun in the winter, but not in the summer

-Peaker plant: Electric power plant that runs only when there is peak demand, at a much higher price than other power sources
+Peaker plant: Natural gas power plant that runs only when demand is high, at a much higher price than other electricity sources

-Peatland: Wetland where dead plants build up over time, creating a carbon sink
+Peatland: Wetland where dead plants build up over time, storing carbon dioxide

-Per-capita emissions: Amount of greenhouse gases released per person in a country
+Per-capita emissions: Amount of climate pollution released per person in a country

 Permafrost: Ground that stays frozen all year

-Photosynthesis: Plants using sunlight to convert carbon dioxide and water into living tissue
+Photosynthesis: Plants using sunlight to convert carbon dioxide and water into new growth

-Photovoltaic (PV): Special material in solar panels that converts sunlight into electricity
+Photovoltaic (PV): Special coating in solar panels that converts sunlight into electricity

 Phytoplankton: Microscopic plants floating in the ocean

-Planetary boundaries: Nine tipping points that could push our planet into permanent harmful changes
+Planetary boundaries: Tipping points that could push the whole Earth into permanent harmful changes

 Plankton: Microscopic plants and animals floating in oceans or fresh water